 Road Trauma Australia—Annual Summaries

-- A continuous series of population rates for annual hospitalised injuries is only available for the decade to 2011.
-During this time, annual hospitalised injuries per 100,000 population increased from 143.4 to 151.7.
-This is 30 times the rate for fatalities.
+- A consistent series of population rates for annual hospitalised injuries is only available for the decade to 2011.
+During this time, annual hospitalised injuries per 100,000 population increased by 6 per cent to 152.6.
+In 2011, the hospitalised injuries rate was 27 times the population-based rate for fatalities (in 2002 this hospitalised injuries was 16 times the fatality rate).

 - 2014 [PDF: 4554 KB] XLSX: 616 KB